You are hereHow Do THC, CBN & CBD Relate to Marijuana Potency?

 Act as an antipsychotic for people suffering from schizophrenia

-Possibly offer relief for those suffering from Multiple Sclerosis, Fibromyalgia and Epilepsy
+Offer relief for some patiens suffering from Multiple Sclerosis, Fibromyalgia and Epilepsy

-Help stop the growth of cancer by inhibiting cancer cell growth, for example when injected into breast and brain tumors in combination with THC
+Possibly help stop the growth of cancer by inhibiting cancer cell growth

 Prevent the memory impairment and disorientation associated with THC